xkunwu/xkunwu.github.io/pages/about/fear_nothing.md

 ### Sit down and behold the abyss
 4 PM: I arrived at the car park of Kjeragbolten.
 It's overcast and windy.
-I am worried about weather change - there's snow everywhere on the road, and it's getting dark - so I urged my buddies to hurry up.
+I am getting worried about weather change - there's snow everywhere on the road, and it's getting dark - so I keep encouraging my buddies to hurry up.

-The muddy trail towards the rock is on the snow, but luckily, no ice on the rock, and no other people on site.
+The muddy trail towards the rock stretched out on the snow, but luckily, no ice on the rock, and no other people on site.
 My buddies are looking at each other, so I ask them to take photos.
 The rock is much larger than I thought.
 I jump onto it, make sure my buddies are taking shots, and start to pose.